NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 Instead of storing data on the `AppComponent` directly, you’re now using the `User` model object, which is reusable outside of this page and even outside of this application.
 You instantiate an instance of the `User` class in a new `constructor` function, which Angular 2 invokes when it bootstraps your application.

-Your final step is to use this new model object in your template.
+Your next step is to use this new model object in your template.
 To do that, replace the two existing `<TextField>`s with the code shown below, which updates the `[(ngModel)]` bindings to point at the new `User` object:

 ``` XML
 <TextField hint="Email Address" id="email" keyboardType="email" [(ngModel)]="user.email"